 Recycle Garden Stakes to Save Money With Recycling

 Most of my plants are the same year after year.
 In the fall, when it is time to winterize I gather the stakes carefully.
 Wash, stack and store the stakes that have my plant names on them.
 Taking care of the stakes each year preserves the names and quality of the stakes.
 Recycling the stakes saves me time and work each year.

 Recycled shoes save money with recycling.
 Saving the high price of department stores is a good reason to recycle.
 First of all, with most of our shoes an clothes we shop second hand shops.
 Sales have to be good for me to buy new clothes or shoes.

 Shoes can be filled with dirt and used to grow lettuce or onions.
-A recycled garden is a fun garden to have.
+Frugal moms build a recycled garden.
+Finding different items to use is a fun.
 Kids love to help with a recycled gardens.